EpicGames/PixelStreamingInfrastructure/SECURITY.md

 or

-If the vulnerability is too sensitive to be posted publicly for some reason then we support reporting vulnerabilities privately through this Github repo's private security vulnerability feature.
+If the vulnerability is too sensitive to be posted publicly for some reason then we support reporting vulnerabilities privately through this Github repo's private security vulnerability feature: https://github.com/EpicGames/PixelStreamingInfrastructure/security/advisories/new